-John Shoro, Estate, Financial & Tax Planning Practice Area Leader, is a highly-respected trust, estate, and tax lawyer, helping clients in Massachusetts and Florida, with their sophisticated tax, administration and planning needs.
+John Shoro, Managing Partner and immediate past Estate, Financial & Tax Planning Practice Area Leader, is a highly-respected trust, estate, and tax lawyer, helping clients in Massachusetts and Florida with their sophisticated tax, administration and planning needs.
 He serves many of his trust and estate clients as a Personal Representative and trustee, frequently interacting one-on-one with beneficiaries, drafting documents, and handling investments and complex tax issues.
 His clients include business owners, professionals, executives and other high net worth individuals.
 He regularly handles matters involving:

 - Business succession, exit and tax planning